Chiropractor’s Guide to Google Business Profile Listings

 Post Regular Updates

-Like with any other social media account, Google My Business allows you to publish updates to your profile.
+Like with any other social media account, Google Business allows you to publish updates to your profile.
 These updates show that you’re an active business and care about keeping your patients informed.

 Through your practice listing, you can publish posts about: